What You Need to Know About Owning an Electric Vehicle

 Tax on Benefits in Kind for Electric Cars

-There's currently 2% tax on Benefit in Kind (BIK) during 2022 / 2023 for hybrid vehicles with emissions from 1 - 50g/km and a pure electric range of over 130 miles.
-This is frozen at 2% until at least 2025.
+There's currently 3% tax on Benefit in Kind (BIK) during 2025 / 2026 for hybrid vehicles with emissions from 1 - 50g/km and a pure electric range of over 130 miles.

 Keep in Touch